 - Specify when you believe the records would have been created; and

 - Provide any other information that will help the FOIA staff determine which DHS component agency may have responsive records.

-If your request is seeking records pertaining to another living individual, you must include a statement from that individual certifying his/her agreement for you to access his/her records.
+If your request is seeking records pertaining to another living individual, you must include a statement from that Start Printed Page 28873individual certifying his/her agreement for you to access his/her records.

 Without the above information, the component(s) may not be able to conduct an effective search, and your request may be denied due to lack of specificity or lack of compliance with applicable regulations.